MrTwinkleSharma/dataV-A/README.md

 - A HTML page **HTML Page** to display the PINs </br>

-###### The Credit for this Idea, initialized Code Setup and API key is goes to py4e.org which is provided under a course on Coursera
+###### Disclaimer:- The Credit for this Idea, initialized Code Setup and API key is goes to py4e.org, which was provided under a course on Coursera.